-- 27. Except as otherwise specifically provided, all grievances must be initiated at Step 1 of the grievance procedure.
-In the event the SFMTA disagrees with the level at which the grievance is filed, the SFMTA may submit the matter to the Step it believes is appropriate for consideration of the dispute.
-The step procedures set forth herein may be modified or waived by mutual agreement of the parties.
-Any such agreement must be confirmed in writing. - Except as otherwise provided in subsection 10, a grievance affecting more than one employee shall be filed at Step 2 with the appointing officer.
-In such event, the Association must provide a list of all employees, their classifications, department and the nature of the grievance, including the specified injuries. - 29.
-An employee shall first attempt to resolve the alleged violation informally with the employee's immediate supervisor. - 30.
-Step 1: If the alleged violation is not resolved informally with the immediate supervisor, the Association will submit the grievance on behalf of the represented employee in writing to the immediate supervisor within thirty (30) calendar days of the date of the occurrence of the act or the date the represented employee might reasonably have been expected to have learned of the alleged violation. - 31.
-The immediate supervisor shall respond in writing within ten (10) days following receipt of the written grievance. - 32.
+- 37. Except as otherwise provided in subsection 10, a grievance affecting more than one employee shall be filed at Step 2 with the Appointing Officer.
+In such event, the Association must provide a list of all employees, their classifications, department and the nature of the grievance, including the specified injuries. - 38.
+An employee shall first attempt to resolve the alleged violation informally with the employee's immediate supervisor. - 39.
+Step 1: If the alleged violation is not resolved informally with the immediate supervisor, the Association will submit the grievance on behalf of the represented employee in writing to the immediate supervisor within thirty (30) calendar days of the date of the occurrence of the act or the date the represented employee might reasonably have been expected to have learned of the alleged violation. - 40.
+The immediate supervisor shall respond in writing within ten (10) days following receipt of the written grievance. - 41.
 Step 2: If dissatisfied with the supervisor's response at Step 1, the Association, on behalf of the individual grievant, may appeal to the Appointing Officer, in writing, within fifteen (15) calendar days of receipt of the Step 1 response.
 The Appointing Officer may convene a meeting within fifteen (15) days with the grievant and the grievant's Association representative.
-The Appointing Officer shall respond in writing within twenty (20) days of the meeting or receipt of the appeal, whichever is later.
+The Appointing Officer shall respond in writing within twenty (20) days of the meeting or receipt of the appeal, whichever is later. - 42.
+Step 3: If dissatisfied with the Appointing Officer's response at Step 2, the Association, on behalf of the individual grievant, may appeal to the SFMTA Human Resources Director, in writing, within fifteen (15) days of receipt of the Step 2 response.
+The SFMTA Human Resources Director, may convene a grievance meeting within fifteen (15) days with the Association and the represented employee.
+The SFMTA Human Resources Director shall respond to the grievance in writing within twenty (20) days of the meeting or, if none is held, within twenty (20) days of receipt of the appeal. - 43.
+Step 4: If the Association is dissatisfied with the Step 3 response it may appeal by notifying the SFMTA Human Resources Director in writing, within twenty (20) days of the Step 3 decision that arbitration is being invoked.
+The SFMTA Human Resources Director shall issue a letter referring the Association to the City Attorney's Office.
+The Association shall contact the City Attorney's Office by letter, copied to the SFMTA Human Resources Director, via US mail, within thirty (30) days of the date of the SFMTA Human Resources Director's letter referring the Association to the City Attorney's Office.